clicon/clixon-docs/controller.rst

     configure             Change to configure mode
     connection            Reconnect one or several devices in closed state debug                 Debugging parts of the system
     exit                  Quit
-    quit                  Quit
+    pull                  sync config from one or multiple devices push                  sync config to one or multiple devices quit                  Quit
     save                  Save running configuration to XML file services              Services operation
     shell                 System command
-    show                  Show a particular state of the system sync                  Read the config of one or several devices. cli> configure cli[/]# set ?
+    show                  Show a particular state of the system

+  cli> configure
+  cli[/]# set ?
     devices               Device configurations